Tokyo Travel Guide

 Hamamatsucho Station Area

-In the traditional area of Asakusa in Tokyo, about 20 minutes walk from the famous Sensoji temple, you can reach the Yoshiwara Shrine.
-This small but beautiful sanctuary is one of the few things left from the past that characterized this section of Tokyo.
+In the traditional area of Asakusa in Tokyo, about 20 minutes from the famous Sensoji temple, you can reach the Yoshiwara Shrine.
+This small shrine has a tragic history.

 Oedo Onsen Monogatari Bathhouse